intrig-unicamp/NML-Neo4j/README.md

 /outputs - results files with the time of each query

-/analysis - files with the statitics data extracted from the outputs
+/analysis - files with the statistics data extracted from the outputs

 /RDBM Experiments - Java codes, outputs and analysis of the Relational Database Model experiment (in order to compare with the Graph database results)